 A lot of people underestimate the power of a paintball; they don’t always explode and when they don’t, they can cause a great deal of damage to people and anything else they come into contact with.
 That said, paintballs were designed to break and subsequently the paint cover the object.
-The impact the paintballs make with things they come into contact with causes quite the colorful spectacle.
-Paintballs come all different types of colors, but most are made of the same gelatin substance and break quiet easily.
+The impact the paintballs make with things they come into contact with causes quite the colourful spectacle.
+Paintballs come all different types of colours, but most are made of the same gelatin substance and break quiet easily.

 Featured Presentation: Chemistry Behind Paintballs by Erin Spears